Oil exec Aubrey McClendon faces U.S. antitrust probe -filing

 A spokesman for Chesapeake said the company was glad to move past legacy issues inherited from past management.

 While the settlement with the state of Michigan closes one pending issue, a federal inquiry by the Department of Justice into potential antitrust violations in the past is ongoing in other places, according to the most recent SEC filings.
-(Additional reporting by Joshua Schneyer in New York and Brian Grow in Atlanta)
+(Additional reporting by Joshua Schneyer in New York and Brian Grow in Atlanta; Editing by Terry Wade and Howard Goller)